aljedaxi/zettel/pages/language.md

 title: language
 ---

-## Is language to have meaning?
-Or is it to convey meaning?
+## what is it to mean something?
+language communicates meanings